Tender and buttery Brioche French Toast: a breakfast the whole family will love!

-Tender and rich while being easy to make, my Best Brioche French Toast Recipe is a hit with almost any crowd.
+Delicious yet being easy to make, this Brioche French Toast Recipe is a hit with almost any crowd.
 It's perfect for weekend mornings, brunches with friends, and even holiday breakfasts.

 What is your go-to weekend breakfast or brunch food?